Consent2Go Q&A

 Who can create events, participant groups and manage members?

-Group Leaders/Assistant Group Leaders will have primary responsibility for creating participant groups (such as sections or units) and managing event setup.
-Section Leaders can create and manage events, but higher-level configuration (such as payment settings and Stripe connections) is restricted to Group Leaders/Assistant Group Leaders.
+Group Leaders/Assistant Group Leaders/LIC's will have primary responsibility for creating participant groups (such as sections or units).
+"Leaders" in the traditional sense can all create and manage events, but higher-level configuration (such as payment settings and Stripe connections) is restricted to Group Leaders/Assistant Group Leaders/LIC's.

 Will Assistant Group Leaders (AGLs) have the same access as Group Leaders (GLs)?